Precarity and Extractivism

 In this ethnographic context, I explore the following 3 questions:

 1. How are emotional, bodily, everyday dispositions of marginalised lives, often in or on the verge of loss, structured, as well as resist, destructive forces of global capitalist development that unfold through extractivism?

 2. What is the relationship between the contemporary world order, shaped by relentless intensification of extractive capital accumulation, and vulnerable groups that contest the ruination and effacement of their lives constituted through different modes of extractivism?

 3. What are key characteristics of this intersection between global capital flows – that unevenly shape social and material landscapes that they encounter – and dispossessed lives that struggle to stay afloat amidst tidal waves of natural resource discovery, financial investment, and social disruption?

 I provide a set of ethnographically grounded, theoretical answers to these questions in my first research monograph The Politics of Precarity: Spaces of Extractivism, Violence, and Suffering.

-Other research articles have been published in African Affairs, Geoforum, and Political Geography.
+Other research articles have been published in African Affairs, Geoforum, Urban Geography, and Political Geography.

 This research was funded by